atpham88/TES/README.md

 # Model overview
 The TES model is an optimization-based model that minimizes the total heating electricity cost to meet buildings space heating load using a system of thermal energy storage coupled with heat pump.

-The TES model can be run for a single building of choice, a range of buildings of choice, or all 400 representative buildings in any of the 16 major US cities included in the study (detailed below).
+The TES model can be run for a single building of choice, a range of buildings of choice, or all 400 representative buildings in any of the 12 major US cities across different climates included in the study (detailed below).

 # Running model
 Run model from dashboard.py.
 Main options to choose from: